laravelio/laravel.io/contributing.md

 # Contributing Guide

 We welcome contributions to the Laravel.IO project.
-Please read the following guide on how to in pull requests.
+Please read the following guide on how to send in pull requests.

 ## Pull Requests